 This budget is a step in the right direction, but there remain many areas where legislative Republicans continue to play political games instead of doing what’s best for our state, including calling funding under equalization aid an increase in school investments even though it never reaches schoolhouse doors.
 WEAC will continue to advocate also for increased special education reimbursement rates and revenue limits, along with joining the governor on working toward equity and justice in our state.

 Several WEAC priorities were included in the governor’s initial Badger Bounce Back Budget.
 While the Republican majority in the Legislature stripped out provisions on our power to negotiate and health benefit solutions, WEAC will continue to advocate for these items through other legislative avenues.
 The governor’s budget proposal included:

-- Establishes collective bargaining rights for state and local government frontline workers and their bargaining units to provide workers with the opportunity to negotiate together and require employers to meet regularly on policies affecting wages, hours and working conditions.
-This applies to the PK-12 and WTCS membership.
+- Collective bargaining rights for state and local government frontline workers and their bargaining units to provide workers with the opportunity to negotiate together and require employers to meet regularly on policies affecting wages, hours and working conditions.

-- Makes substantial state investments in our K-12 schools by restoring the two-thirds funding commitment and increases the special education aid to achieve reimbursement rates of 45 percent in the first year with an increase to 50 percent in the second.
-It also directs $54 million to programs for student mental health, English Language Learners and rural schools.
+- Substantial state investments in our K-12 schools by restoring the two-thirds funding commitment and increases the special education aid to achieve reimbursement rates of 45 percent in the first year with an increase to 50 percent in the second, along with $54 million to programs for student mental health, English Language Learners and rural schools.

-- Addresses the deteriorating quality of educator health benefits by studying the state’s own employee health insurance program as a potential solution to save districts’ resources and ensure the financial well-being of educators.
+- Solution to address the deteriorating quality of educator health benefits by studying the state’s own employee health insurance program as a possible way to save districts’ resources and ensure the financial well-being of educators.